 Flettner’s aircraft also demonstrated potential, but the testing period also indicated flaws in the design which could be improved by simply changing the aircraft into a more conventional helicopter design.

 Before embarking on the aerospace design, Anton Flettner had worked as a maths and physics teacher in a small village near Frankfurt.
-During this time, he began to take an interest in wind power and harness natural resources such as wind and air as a means to power machinery.
+During this time, he began experimenting with harnessing natural resources such as wind and air as a means to power machinery.

 During the First World War, he took up employment with the German War Ministry.
 He worked on various experimental designs for air, water and land vehicles, including a remote-controlled torpedo that could be steered by radio from the launch ship into the enemy target.